 Documentation will be reviewed to determine the student’s eligibility for reasonable accommodations under the Americans with Disabilities Act Amendment Act and/or Section 504 of the Rehabilitation Act, Subpart E.

 Step 2.
-Meet with a Campus Access Services staff member to complete an Intake Interview.
+Meet with an Accessibility Resources Center staff member to complete an Intake Interview.

 - Intake interviews are offered both in the summer (between June 1 and July 31) and at the start of school.
 Students needing specialized services such as alternate format textbooks, ASL interpreters/captionists, notetakers, FM Systems or other auxiliary support services should schedule appointments in the summer to enable the university to mobilize appropriate resources and assure the timeliness of the provision of accommodation.
 The Intake Form and appropriate documentation must be received and reviewed before an appointment can be scheduled.